 “The effect of the owl-headed man simply standing in the forest is the stuff of nightmares.
 The film dissects the meanings of the owl in various cultures and highlights just what makes the common forest creature so damn creepy.”
 Ain’t It Cool News

 “Brewster maintains the tension throughout the slow-burn of the film’s first half and builds with small reveals of Owly intercut with other recurring elements of James’s nightmares.
 Tight sound and visual editing combine with the musical score, by Andy MacDonald and Craig Sutherland, to keep this going as the film rushes to its conclusion.”
 The Horror Hothouse

 “Brewster’s film isn’t perfect; its tone is uneven at times, something made most apparent in a misplaced swimming pool scene that’s scored with a grating piece of pop-fluff which is like a pothole on a freshly tarmacked road.
 The Owlman’s creeping, gothic pace is unlikely to please the masses, but with admirable detail to Scottish folklore, a knowing nod to J-horror, and a deep-rooted air of menace about it, it’s one of the best home-grown horror’s I’ve seen for some time.”
 The Schlock Pit

 Cast and characters:

-- Jamie Scott Gordon [Jamie Gordon] as Allen Milton
+Jamie Scott Gordon … Allen Milton (as Jamie Gordon)

-The film was first shown on October 25, 2013, at the Bram Stoker International Film Festival in Whitby, England, UK.
+The film was first shown on October 25, 2013, at the Bram Stoker International Film Festival in Whitby, England.